By Kim Rain

 There’s been few dog breeds who have been more misunderstood than the Pit Bull.
 Too often, this innocent dog has been slapped with the labels of “aggressive” and “dangerous,” and prohibited from dog parks, public areas, and even entire cities and counties!
 And in many animal shelters across the country, Pit Bulls and mixes are often euthanized just for being considered that breed.
-But it wasn’t always this way, as Pit Bulls were once the most revered breed in America!
+But it wasn’t always this way.

 “Pit Bull” is actually an umbrella term used to describe several breeds, specifically the American Pit Bull Terrier, American Staffordshire Terrier, American Bully and Staffordshire Bull Terrier.
 It gets even more confusing when mislabeling from the media, shelters and other sources use the term for completely distinct breeds such as American Bulldogs, Boxers and Mastiff mixes, all which hail from different lineages.